FarmCo South Africa

 Agriworker survey: In 2025, trained research assistants will administer a questionnaire to 1000 agriworkers in the Western Cape, specifically in the Stellenbosch region.
 The interview will last about 60 minutes and will gather information on socio-demographic details, perceived occupational hazards, and health and well-being outcomes, including physical, mental, and economic aspects.

 We believe that only a long-term presence in the study area can achieve the greatest local impact, maximizing benefits for the farming community.
-Therefore, following the initial expert interviews and agriworker survey in 2024/25, we are planning a four-year follow-up study.
+Therefore, following the initial agriworker survey in 2024, we are planning a four-year follow-up study.
 The design of this follow-up study will be informed by the findings from both the expert interviews and the agriworker survey.

 Who can participate in the study?

 For the agriworker survey, the study population will comprise 1000 people (permanently or seasonally) working on a farm producing wine grapes around Stellenbosch.
 We want to collaborate with 40 farms.
-Workers must complete a consent form before participating in the study.
+Experts, farmers and workers must complete a consent form before participating in the study.

 Project Management